EvanMorrison/BookReviewSite/README.md

 team coding and project development, using Github, Trello, and implementing SCRUM and Agile practices.

-The team consisted of myself and [Susan Sico] (https://github.com/susansico).
+The team consisted of myself and [Susan Sico](http://susansico.com).

 ### Description